ferrous-systems/rust-exercises/exercise-book/src/simple-db-knowledge.md

 ## Control flow and pattern matching, returning values

 This exercise involves handling a number of cases.
-You are already familiar with `if /else` and a basic form of `match`.
+You are already familiar with `if/else` and a basic form of `match`.
 Here, we’ll introduce you to `if let`.

 ```rust, ignore
     if let Some(payload) = substrings.next() {